Analysis | How ‘Big Brother’ (barely) redeemed itself after one of the most boring seasons ever

 Case in point: To the surprise of no one, Cody Calafiore, a 29-year-old soccer coach, was named the winner of the $500,000 prize in Wednesday night’s finale by a 9-0 vote from a jury of his fellow contestants.
 He’s only the second unanimous winner in the show’s 22-season history.
 Cody ruled the game from the first day, winning the inaugural Head of Household competition (his first of many victories) and taking control of the house.
 This enabled him to quickly build solid alliances with the other competitors; as a result, he was never nominated for eviction the entire season.

 Once he made it to the final two, the conclusion was obvious.
 Even runner-up Enzo Palumbo, a 42-year-old insurance adjuster, knew he was doomed.
-As host Julie Chen Moonves started tallying the votes, he mumbled, “They’re gonna shut me out.”
+As host Julie Chen Moonves started tallying the votes, he mumbled, “They’re going to shut me out.”
 And they did.

 However, two things happened during the finale that managed to redeem the season.
 Barely.

 “Big Brother,” which debuted in 2000, is billed as a “social experiment”: Stick 16 people in a house with cameras and microphones everywhere and have them vote each other out, one by one.
-Paranoia seeps in, and usually leads to pure chaos — especially when multiple alliances form and battle for control through ridiculous (and often degrading) physical and mental competitions.
+Paranoia seeps in and usually leads to pure chaos — especially when multiple alliances form and battle for control through ridiculous (and often degrading) physical and mental competitions.
 Sometimes producers introduce special “powers” that can throw a wrench into things.

 This year was “Big Brother: All Stars,” theoretically meaning that the most legendary players in “Big Brother” history would return to compete.
 However, given that we are in the middle of a global pandemic, the logistics were complicated.
 The show followed safety protocols and required contestants to quarantine before entering the house.
-Then, shortly before the August premiere, three potential competitors tested positive for coronavirus and weren’t eligible to play.
+Then, shortly before the August premiere, three potential competitors tested positive for the coronavirus and weren’t eligible to play.

 CBS didn’t reveal who would have been in the cast, but many contestants did not live up to the level of “all star” strategy and gameplay that fiercely loyal “Big Brother” viewers were expecting.
-Instead, one alliance ran the house the whole time; it was dubbed “The Committee,” with Cody, Christmas, Memphis Garrett, Tyler Crispen, Dani Briones and Nicole Franzel.
+Instead, one alliance ran the house the whole time; it was dubbed “The Committee,” with Cody, Christmas Abbott, Memphis Garrett, Tyler Crispen, Dani Briones and Nicole Franzel.
 From the first week, members of that alliance (and Enzo, secretly aligned with Cody) won the majority of competitions.
 The rest of the house didn’t stand a chance.

 Fan favorites from early seasons, such as Janelle Pierzina and Kaysar Ridha, were targeted and evicted in the first few weeks.
-Even the “twists” largely fizzled, as special powers could only save non-Committee Members for so long.
+Even the “twists” largely fizzled, as special powers could save non-Committee members for only so long.
 The six on the Committee plus Enzo picked off the rest of the house, like a well-oiled machine, until they were they only ones remaining.
-Methodical, yes, but a complete snoozefest.
+Methodical, yes, but a complete snooze fest.

 That’s why it was mildly thrilling during the finale when there was actual drama.
-Cody won Head of Household over Enzo and Nicole, meaning he could decide who to take to the final two; a situation made more awkward by the fact that he had promised both of them he would remain loyal to the end.
+Cody won Head of Household over Enzo and Nicole, meaning he could decide who to take to the final two — a situation made more awkward by the fact that he had promised both of them he would remain loyal to the end.
 Enzo, the inferior player, obviously expected Cody to choose Nicole.
 And Nicole looked like she anticipated the same decision.

 But Cody, who came in second place in Season 16 when he stayed loyal to a better player, wasn’t about to make that mistake again — especially because Nicole already won Season 18.
 “It was such a blessing to have the both of you in the final two.
 This is horrible to do this to one of you guys.
 Nicole, I’m so sorry,” he said, in tears.